matthewwestover/MSD2020/CS6014/Week 7 - Day 1.md

 Possible to do bad stuff based on this - tampering
 Can be seen in the ECB penguin .
 Penguin image is encrypted but shape can still be seen.

-### Cypher Block Chaining (CBC)
+### cipher Block Chaining (CBC)
 Still use the same key to encrypt like in the ECB
-However before encrypting, XOR with the cypher text of the previous block
+However before encrypting, XOR with the cipher text of the previous block
 First block is XOR with a initialization vector
 This can help detect tampering.
 Blocks have to be in order or it breaks.
 The slightly opens it up to be attacked by bit flips
 This breaks the previous block however, so it can be noticed.

 ### Output Feedback Mode (OFM)
-Turn the block into a stream cypher.
+Turn the block into a stream cipher.
 Make a random block with an Initialization Vector
 Encrypt to get pseudo random data, repeat to get the stream.